hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/intro.md

 You will learn how:

 - to install OpenFaaS on Kubernetes
-- interact with OpenFaaS from the command line and its portal
+- to interact with OpenFaaS from the command line and its portal
 - functions are deployed and removed
 - functions are named, exposed, and invoked
 - functions are listed, inspected and monitored